koechelikipz/cuda-code-on-aws/README.md

 - You need to do this from the command line using the AWS CLI
 - Please follow steps here to set up the AWS CLI on your development machine
-- Place your codegen folder and the appspec.yml file in one folder and navigate to the parent folder from the command line
+- Place your codegen directory and the appspec.yml file in one directory and navigate to the parent directory from the command line
-- The folder structure would look like:
+- The directory structure would look like:
   - temp
     - codegen
     - appspec.yml